act-rules/act-rules.github.io/_rules/important-letter-spacing-wide-enough-24afc2.md

 - This rule assumes that when inter-letters space is changed because of justification, the `letter-spacing` property is not changed.
 Therefore, whether a text is justified or not doesn't change the result of this rule.
 Note that justifying text is a failure of [Success Criterion 1.4.8 Visual Presentation][sc148].

-- At least one text node child of the element express something in a human language written in a script that that uses the `letter-spacing` property.
+- The target text node expresses something in a human language written in a script that that uses the `letter-spacing` property.

 ## Accessibility Support